Arpita-deb/Do_I_read_all_the_books_I_buy/README.md

 * Creating a backup copy of the original data in a separate workbook.

-* Ensuring that the data is in a tabular format of rows and columns with: similar data in each column, all columns and rows visible, and no blank rows within the range.

-* Doing tasks that don't require column manipulation first, such as fixing mispelling and typos with the help of Spellcheck or using the Find and Replace dialog box.
+* Fixing mispelling and typos with the help of Spellcheck and Find and Replace dialog box.

 * Filling up the cells with the help of dropdown to reduce the typographic errors.